Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 Peers will assess your application against the following three criteria:

-The calibre of the artists and arts workers involved and the quality of the music.
+Peers will assess the calibre of the artists and arts workers involved and the quality of the music.
+They may consider:

 • the strength of the artistic support material provided